Do you need to file a tax return online before the Self Assessment deadline of 31 January?

 Why business owners may use an accountant and how much they cost

-Chas Roy-Chowdhury, head of taxation at the Association of Chartered Certified Accountants (ACCA), says: “Business people can come unstuck if they cut corners to save money.
+Chas Roy-Chowdhury, head of taxation at the Association of Chartered Certified Accountants (ACCA), says: “People can come unstuck if they cut corners to save money.
 Consulting an accountant should save money in tax savings, and in avoiding mistakes and penalties.

-“Also tax rules change regularly so using an accountant is a good way to ensure you are up to date.
-Plus professionally qualified accountants have codes of conduct and ethics, continuing professional development requirements and you will also have recourse if something goes wrong.”
+“Tax rules change regularly, so using an accountant is a good way to ensure you are up to date.
+Plus, professionally qualified accountants have codes of conduct and ethics, continuing professional development requirements, and you will also have recourse if something goes wrong.”

-ICAEW’s Nick Levine says an accountant can help a client understand income tax rules and make sure they are fully aware of the rules and timings.
-He says using an accountant to file a self-assessment tax return can ensure correct claiming for all allowable expenses.
+Nick Levine says an accountant can help clients understand income tax rules and be fully aware of the rules and timings.
+He says using an accountant to file a Self Assessment tax return can ensure correct claiming for all allowable expenses.

 As well as helping avoid errors, they can also help handle any disputes with HMRC, says Nick.